michigandaily/cookie/README.md

 ### Fetching from Google Drive

-Refer to the [Usage](https://github.com/MichiganDaily/sink#usage) section in the `sink` README for instructions on how to set up `config.json` for fetching files from Google Drive.
+Refer to the [Google Drive fetch ](https://github.com/MichiganDaily/sink/tree/main#google-drive-fetch) section in the `sink` README for instructions on how to set up `config.json` for fetching files from Google Drive.

 You can import a JSON file in JS like this: